dvdgeroconnell/pands-project/README.md

 Also as previously observed, the sepal length and sepal width attributes clearly overlap for all 3 species.
 Those attributes cannot be used to distinguish between species.

  ### Option 3 - Individual Histograms
 The following histograms each represent a single attribute as a row, with a plot per species.
 Density plots are included and show the spread for each atribute.
+The output is saved to 4 files:
+- *hist_petal_length.png*
+- *hist_petal_width.png*
+- *hist_sepal_length.png*
+- *hist_sepal_width.png*

 **Figure 7 - *Iris* petal length histograms by species**
 <img src="hist_petal_length.png" width="750" height="250">